+Training materials, including a video and web links to other resources on how to use the Template can be found on the RBA & RMI websites.
 We recognize that it may be difficult for your company to identify the country or mine of origin for the metals that you use.
-Nevertheless we request that you investigate and disclose in accordance with the EICC-GeSI system and the various legislative initiatives to achieve the goal of conflict-free metals in all of our products.
+Nevertheless we request that you investigate and disclose in accordance with the RBA RMI system to achieve the goal of conflict-free metals in all of our products.